-Bogotá’s coolest backpacker hostel is located on a quiet cobbled street on the edge of La Candelaria neighborhood.
-Fernweh Photography Hostel is a small boutique hostel owned by a Colombian photographer – who exhibits his and other colleagues’ work on the hostel walls – with a gorgeous outdoor patio area (a rarity in Bogotá) and fire-pit.
-With a wood-fired pizza oven, a variety of peaceful and beautifully decorated chill-out areas—and the coolest hostel dog in Colombia—Fernweh should be the first choice for any traveler wanting a unique hostel experience in the Colombian capital.
+The coolest backpacker hostel in Bogotá is located on a quiet cobbled street on the edge of La Candelaria neighborhood.
+Fernweh Photography is a small boutique hostel owned by a Colombian photographer – who exhibits his and other colleagues’ work on the hostel walls – with a gorgeous outdoor patio area (a rarity in Bogotá) and a fire pit.
+With a wood-fired pizza oven, a variety of peaceful and beautifully decorated chill-out areas and the coolest hostel dog in Colombia, Fernweh should be your first-choice hostel in the Colombian capital.

-A small and simple hostel perched on the edge of a cliff-face in the mountains of Antioquia department, Casa en el Aire is particularly cool and unique for its amazing, high-flying hammocks: a high-wire is strung across the valley in front of the house and hammocks are suspended high above the drop below.
-It’s a hair-raising experience, to say the least, but one of the coolest and most photogenic places you’re likely to stay in Colombia.
+Small and simple, perched on the edge of a cliff-face in the mountains of the Antioquia department, this hostel is particularly cool thanks to high-flying hammocks – a wire is strung across the valley in front of the house and hammocks are suspended above the drop.
+It’s a hair-raising experience, to say the least, but one of the coolest and most photogenic places to hang in Colombia.

-The hostel of choice for coffee lovers in Colombia, Panorama is located off-the-beaten-track in the pleasant coffee town of Buenavista in Quindio department.
-Its eponymous panoramic view over the plains of the coffee region and the distant Western range of the Andes is worth the visit alone, but the coolness factor is strongly enhanced by their commitment to world-class Colombian coffee.
-The hostel operates the WakeCup Experience coffee tour—which has been called the best coffee tour in Colombia—and the entire hostel is dedicated to coffee: fresh specialty coffee is available 24/7 and the walls are decorated with images of local coffee producers, complemented by QR codes linking to a recording of their story.
+Panorama is located in the pleasant coffee town of Buenavista in the Quindio department.
+The eponymous panoramic view over the coffee region and the Andes is worth the visit alone, but the coolness factor is enhanced by their commitment to top Colombian coffee.
+The hostel operates the WakeCup Experience coffee tour (one of the best coffee tours in Colombia) and the entire hostel is dedicated to coffee: fresh specialty coffee is available 24/7 and the walls are decorated with images of local producers, QR codes linking to a recording of their story.

-A floating hostel in the crystal clear waters of the Colombian Caribbean that can only be reached by boat, Casa en el Agua has fast become Colombia’s cool hostel of choice for discerning travelers.
-With very little to do other than relax in a hammock, hang out at the bar, or swim in the sea surrounding the hostel, Casa en el Agua might not appeal to the most active travelers, but what it lacks in activities it more than makes up for in beauty and relaxation.
-They also host a monthly full-moon party, which is arguably the coolest hostel party in Colombia.
+A floating hostel in the crystal-clear waters of the Colombian Caribbean that can only be reached by boat, Casa en el Agua has fast become the hostel of choice for hip travelers.
+With very little to do other than relax in a hammock, hang out at the bar, or swim in the sea, Casa en el Agua is very much about beauty and relaxation.
+They also host a monthly full-moon party, arguably the coolest hostel party in Colombia.

-A unique hostel collective on Isla Grande – just an hour by boat from Cartagena—the “secret paradise” isn’t so secret any more!
-Occupying a group of abandoned mansions once owned by wealthy emerald barons, the group is made up of seven different hostels, all owned and operated by different hostel chains in Colombia.
-The hostels are all in the same area and are all located in stunning old mansions, so it doesn’t really matter which one you choose.
-What is certain, however, is that Paraíso Secreto is probably the most glamorous hostel in Colombia.
+A hostel collective on Isla Grande – just an hour by boat from Cartagena – Paraíso Secreto isn’t so secret any more.
+Occupying a group of abandoned mansions once owned by wealthy emerald barons, the group comprises hostels all operated by different Colombian hostel chains.
+They’re all in the same area and all in stunning old mansions, so it doesn’t really matter which you choose.

-Another hostel in Minca, Casa Loma is the laid-back option for travelers to this pretty mountain village.
-A short but intense hike up a hill on the edge of town leads to this lovely little eco-hostel, featuring cabins in the jungle, unparalleled sunset views, and the best vegan restaurant menu of any hostel in the country.
-With little to do but laze around in a hammock, pet the myriad cats and dogs that call Casa Loma home, or spot toucans in the trees at sunset, this hostel is the perfect place to spend a few relaxing days near the Caribbean coast.
+Casa Loma is the laid-back option for travelers to the pretty mountain village of Minca.
+A short but intense hike up a hill on the edge of town leads to this lovely ecohostel, featuring jungle cabins, sunset views and an excellent vegan restaurant.
+With little to do but laze in a hammock, pet the myriad cats and dogs that call Casa Loma home, or spot toucans in the trees at sunset, this hostel is the perfect place to spend a few relaxing days near the Caribbean coast.